vezzfra/flappy_ball/README.md

     • Random obstacle generation, keeping track of the position of the last 'gate' in order to let the next one to be reachable by the user.

-This project was never published on the App Store and remained only
+This project was never published on the App Store and remained only a great exercise.